shimon/shimon.github.io/_posts/2017-04-06-how-product-managers-lose-engineer-trust.md

 I started my career as a software engineer, so I naturally empathize with this group.
 But since I switched to product management a few years ago, I'm also acutely aware of the challenges engineers can pose.
-There's a natural tension between PMs-- who always want more things faster-- and engineers who are on the hook to build and maintain systems.
+There's a natural tension between PMs---who always want more things faster---and engineers who are on the hook to build and maintain systems.
 You can't solve this tension;
 it's inherent to the responsibilities and cultures of these roles.
 So your best bet is to negotiate it from a position of mutual trust and respect.

-**But what if you just want to blow up that trust and respect, like a giant torpedo from outer space?** Here are some destructive tricks that I've seen work!
+Unfortunately, there are some **dangerous pitfalls** that can undermine that trust and respect.
+The ones below are especially pernicious because they're tempting.
 <!--more-->